IrisDuMutel/myrobotunity/README.md

 This project contains the model and scripts for the simulation of a two-wheeled robot whithin the Unity environment.

+This branch is destined to the training of a robot that spawns and moves objects around the scene depending on what he is told.
+A camera is supposed to send images through an object detection NN and come out with the unity input to populate the scene.

-The robot can be moved using the arros or wasd convention.
+The robot can be moved using the arros or wasd convention when using the diff_drive script.
 The camera controller can be disabled anytime by removign the tick to the script in 'MainCamera'.